Aytekin/aytekin/README.md

 I am currently working as a Software Engineer in a global company, Turkey.

-- ⚙️ I use daily: Java stack technologies.
+- ⚙️ I am using almost every day : Java stack technologies.
 - 📫 Reach me: twitter.com/aytekinerlale (please don't hesitate to contact me about anything).